 11 – David Bowie becomes the first major artist to release a single (Telling Lies) which is only available on the Internet.

-24 – The world’s major powers sign a treaty to end all testing and development of nuclear weapons.
+24 – The world’s major powers sign the Comprehensive Nuclear Test Ban Treaty (CTBT) to end all testing and development of nuclear weapons.

 26 – Astronaut Shannon Lucid sets an American record for time in space after spending 188 days aboard Russia’s MIR space station.

 27 – The Taliban seize control of Kabul, the capital of Afghanistan, and kill former president Najibullah and his brother, publicly hanging their bodies from lamp posts.
 Strict Islamic dress becomes compulsory, including beards for men, while women are required to stay indoors.

 02 – Former Prime Minister of Bulgaria, Andrey Lukanov, is assassinated.

 08 – IRA terrorists plant bombs at a heavily secured British army base south-west of Belfast: 31 soldiers and civilians are injured.

 08 – Demolition workers tear down the former home of mass murderers Fred and Rosemary West.